kazeemIshola/SURFEX/README.md

 Beljaars and Bosveld (1997).

-The python code is based on the study carried out over temperate grassland with contrasting soil moisture zones (wet and free-daining) in Ireland (Ishola et al., 2020).
+The python code is based on the study carried out over temperate grassland with contrasting soil moisture zones (wet and free-draining) in Ireland (Ishola et al., 2020).

+# Acknowledgment
+The project is funded by Teagasc under Walsh Fellowship programme.
+We acknowledge the providers of data used as forcing and evaluation of the scheme.
+The meteorological data are available from MET Eiréann, Irish Meteorological Service (https://www.met.ie/) and eddy covariance flux measurements are available from European Fluxes Database Cluster (http://www.europe-fluxdata.eu/).

 # References